Bruising Around Eye For No Reason | Clear Causes Explained

 1. Minor Trauma You Didn’t Notice

-It’s easy to overlook small bumps on your face—maybe you bumped into a doorframe while distracted or scratched your face vigorously while sleeping.
+It’s easy to overlook small bumps on your face—maybe you bumped into a doorframe while distracted or pressed against something while sleeping.
 These minor injuries can rupture tiny vessels and cause bruises that show up hours later.

 2. Aging Skin and Fragile Capillaries